tib/swift-org-website/documentation/server/guides/deployment.md

 <ul class="grid-level-0">
     <li class="grid-level-1">
         <h3>Docker</h3>
-        <p>This guide covers the process of creating a Docker image and using Docker Compose to host the necessary infrastructure on your local machine.
+        <p>1.
+This guide covers the process of creating a Docker image and using Docker Compose to host the necessary infrastructure on your local machine.
 You’ll learn how to use a pre-defined docker-compose file and Dockerfile, build the image locally.</p>
         <a href="/documentation/server/guides/packaging" class="cta-secondary">Packaging using Docker</a>
     </li>
     <li class="grid-level-1">